UK experts are 'highly confident' that a new coronavirus variant is more contagious. Here's what that means - KESQ

 Like other variants, this one carries a genetic fingerprint that makes it easy to track, and it happens to be one that is now widespread in southeast England.
 That alone does not necessarily mean a variant is more contagious or dangerous.

 But scientists advising the UK government have estimated that this variant could be up to 70% more effective at spreading than others.
-Peter Horby, chair of the New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG), said Monday that experts “now have high confidence that this variant does have a transmission advantage” over other variants.
+Peter Horby, chair of the New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG), said Wednesday that scientists were “confident” the new variant is “spreading faster than other virus variants.”

+Speaking at an emergency meeting of the UK Parliament Science and Technology Committee, Horby explained that the new variant has “some kind of biological advantage to make it spread faster.”

+Scientists still don’t have a complete picture as to why, he said, but that there were a few different scenarios they were investigating.

 England’s chief medical officer, Chris Whitty, has said the variant contains 23 changes, including 17 key “non-synonymous” mutations.